Kenya–Malaysia relations: Economic relations

 Levels of trade between the two countries are only moderate, with Malaysia exporting more to Kenya than the African nation exports in return.
-In 2011, Kenyan Vice-President Kalonzo Musyoka stated that his country was keen learn from Malaysia about ICT and infrastructure development.
+In 2011, Kenyan Vice-President Kalonzo Musyoka stated that his country was keen to learn from Malaysia about ICT and infrastructure development.

 Trade

 In 2014, bilateral trade was worth KES.
 75.096 billion (US$742.5 million) RM.
 3.143 billion.

 Kenya exported goods worth KES.
 556 million (US$5.5 million) RM.
 23.7 million to Malaysia.
 Malaysia exported goods worth KES.
 74.54 billion (US$737 million) RM 3.18 billion in the same year.

 Kenya's main exports to Malaysia were: tea, textile articles, tobacco products, vegetables, fruits and nuts.

 Malaysia's main exports to Kenya were: palm oil, petroleum oils, furniture, articles of apparel and clothing accessories, telecommunications equipment, electronic and electrical goods, industrial machinery, steam boilers, and rubber tyres.

 Travel

-On 26 November 2006, Port Klang Authority signed a sister-port agreement with Kenya Ports Authority.
+On November 26, 2006, Port Klang Authority signed a sister-port agreement with Kenya Ports Authority.

+Direct, non-stop flights between Malaysia and Kenya began with the inaugural AirAsia X flight from Kuala Lumpur to Nairobi on 16 November 2024.
+Ruzaimi Mohamad, the High Commissioner of Malaysia to Kenya, stated that the new service "is a significant milestone in our relations."